ManylandMods/manyland-documentation/docs/obfuscation.md

 ```

 ## Notes
-From this point forward, all documentation will use Parse's **deobfuscator** so that information can be useful regardless of updates.
+From this point forward, all documentation will use Parse's deobfuscator so that information can be useful and more readable regardless of updates.